Race, Ethnicity, Nationality

 This workshop discusses the impact COVID-19 is having on Asian/Asian American communities both here at Ohio State and nationwide.
 We'll begin by discussing the ways in which anti-Asian racism has manifested since the pandemic, and the impacts the rise in anti-Asian racism has had on Asian and APIDA communities.
 Our dialogue then shifts to highlighting the history Asian Americans have with this type of racial oppression.
 We'll then address how we can raise awareness of the ways others can strive for allyship with our APIDA students, colleagues, friends and loved ones.
 Together, we will formulate ways that we can each play a role in interrupting bias and creating safe and inclusive communities.For more information, contact Sophia Antoun.

-Exploring the Complexities of "Women of Color"
+Exploring the Complexities of the Term "Women of Color"

 In this workshop, participants will learn about the origins, usage and current debates about the term “Women of Color”.
 For additional information, contact Madison Eagle.